xStormyy/lite-xl.github.io/en/tutorials/syntax-highlighting.md

 #### Comment

-The comment property doesn't define which parts of the syntax are comments - see Patterns for that, below.
-This property tells lite-xl which character to insert at the start of the line when you press `ctrl+/`.
+The comment property _doesn't_ define which parts of the syntax are comments - see Patterns for that, below.
+This property tells lite-xl which character to insert at the start of selected lines when you press `ctrl+/`.

 #### Patterns

-Next up is the patterns section.

 Each matching pattern captures the text that it matches - so a given run of text can only match one pattern.
 Patterns are tested in the order that they are written in the syntax definition, so the first match will win.

 Each pattern takes one of the following forms:

-##### Simple Regex
+##### Simple Pattern

 ```lua
 { pattern = "#.*\n",        type = "comment" },
 ```

-This form matches the line against the `pattern` regex and if it matches, assigns the matching text to the given token `type`.
+This form matches the line against the pattern and if it matches, assigns the matching text to the given token `type` - `comment`, in this case.

-##### Start & End Regex
+##### Start & End Pattern

 ```lua
 { pattern = { "%[", "%]" }, type = "keyword" },
 ```

-This form has two regexes - one that matches against the start of the range and one that matches against the end.
+This form has two patterns - one that matches against the start of the range and one that matches against the end.
 Everything between the start and the end will be assigned the given token `type`.

-##### Start & End Regex with Escape
+##### Start & End Pattern, with Escape

 ```lua
 { pattern = { '"', '"', '\\' }, type = "string" },